quonext/sphinx_quonext_theme/README.rst

 This is a mobile-friendly sphinx_ theme I made for readthedocs.org_.

-If you'd like to update the theme, please make your edits to the SASS files here, rather than the .css files on checked into the repo.
+If you'd like to update the theme, please make your edits to the sphinx-rtd-theme files here, rather than the .css files on checked into the repo.

 .. image:: demo_docs/source/static/screen_mobile.png